Everything you need to know about SimpleVas®

 - If this occurs within the scrotum, drainage of a scrotal hematoma (blood clot) in a hospital operating room may be necessary.
-Smaller hematomas do NOT require surgical drainage, but tender swelling can last for 2 to 4 weeks.
-Both large and small hematomas are very RARE.
-If the scrotal skin bleeds at the vasectomy access site, the scrotum can become discolored (black and blue) for about a week; this is more common than swelling, but painless.
+Smaller hematomas do not require surgical drainage, but tender swelling can last for two to four weeks.
+Both large and small hematomas are very rare.
+If the scrotal skin bleeds at the vasectomy access site, the scrotum can become discolored (black and blue) for about a week.
+This discoloration is more common than swelling, but painless.

-Sperm granuloma is a pea-sized (sometimes tender) lump on the vas tube at the vasectomy site, almost never requiring treatment.
+Sperm granuloma is a pea-sized (sometimes tender) lump on the vas tube at the vasectomy site, but it almost never requires treatment.

 - About one in 2000 patients will experience chronic post-vasectomy discomfort (PVPS or Post-Vasectomy Pain Syndrome) severe enough that he will seek vasectomy reversal or neurolysis (division of the sensory nerves coming from the testes).
 A larger percentage may have milder forms of chronic pain that can affect quality of life but not severely enough to seek vasectomy reversal.